Listed buildings in Nantwich

 Nantwich is a market town and civil parish in Cheshire East, Cheshire, England.
 It contains 131 listed buildings and structures, with three classified as grade I, seven as grade II* and 121 as grade II.
 In the United Kingdom, the term "listed building" refers to a building or other structure officially designated as being of special architectural, historical or cultural significance.
 There are three grades: grade I denotes buildings of outstanding architectural or historical interest, grade II* denotes particularly significant buildings of more than local interest, and grade II includes buildings of special architectural or historical interest.
 Buildings in England are listed by the Secretary of State for Culture, Olympics, Media and Sport on recommendations provided by English Heritage, which also determines the grading.
 This list includes the listed buildings and structures within the boundaries of the civil parish of Nantwich.

 Nantwich lies on the banks of the River Weaver on the Cheshire Plain.
 The town is believed to have been a salt-producing centre from the 10th century or earlier.
 A Norman castle was built at the crossing of the Weaver before 1180, probably near where the Crown Inn now stands.
 Although nothing remains of the castle above ground, it affected the town's layout.
 During the medieval period, Nantwich was the most important salt town and probably the second most important settlement in the county after Chester.
 By the 14th century, the town held a weekly cattle market at the end of Beam Street, and was also important for its tanning industry centred on Barker Street.
 A fire destroyed most of the town to the east of the Weaver in 1583.
 Elizabeth I personally contributed to the town's rebuilding, which occurred rapidly and followed the plan of the destroyed town.
 The salt industry peaked in the mid-16th century, with around 400 salt houses in 1530, and had almost died out by the end of the 18th century; the last salt house closed in the mid-19th century.
 Nikolaus Pevsner considers the decline in the salt industry to have been the critical factor in preserving the town's historic buildings.
 The town's location on the London to Chester road meant that Nantwich served the needs of travellers from the medieval era.
-This trade declined in the 19th century, however, with the opening of Telford's road from London to Holyhead, which offered a faster route to Wales, and later when the Grand Junction Railway bypassed the town.
+This trade declined in the 19th century, however, with the opening of Thomas Telford's road from London to Holyhead, which offered a faster route to Wales, and later when the Grand Junction Railway bypassed the town.